What Are the Pros and Cons of Surgical Treatment for Endometriosis?

 - Surgical effectiveness.
 For many women, repeated surgical procedures are necessary.
 However, as research continues, it’s clear the skills of your surgeon often determine the effectiveness of the procedure, so consider finding a surgical specialist.

-The most important consideration for surgical intervention is your quality of life before and after the procedure.
+The most important consideration for surgical intervention, especially a hysterectomy, is your quality of life before and after the procedure.
 As technology continues to improve, surgery is not as invasive as it once was and the success rates are much higher.

 Consider all options